Carrie Underwood Says She Needed More Than 40 Stitches After Fall

 Carrie Underwood's recent fall may have been a bit more serious than fans first thought.

-In a letter to her fan club members obtained by E!
-News, the country music superstar says she received between 40 to 50 stitches on her face the night of the incident.
+In a letter to her fan club members, the country music superstar says she received between 40 to 50 stitches on her face the night of the incident.

 The American Idol winner continued: "In addition to breaking my wrist, I somehow managed to injure my face as well.
-I'll spare you the gruesome details, but when I came out of surgery the night of my fall, the doctor told [my husband] Mike that he had put between 40 and 50 stitches in.
-Now, here we are 7 weeks later and, even though I've had the best people helping me, I'm still healing and not quite looking the same."
+I'll spare you the gruesome details, but when I came out of surgery the night of my fall, the doctor told [my husband] Mike that he had put between 40 and 50 stitches in."

+Fan club website content can only be accessed by fan club members.

 John Shearer/WireImage

 In her post, Carrie expressed gratitude for those who have helped her heal.
-She also shared plenty of optimism for the year ahead including an announcement that she is returning to the studio next week.
+She also shared plenty of optimism for the year ahead.

 "I am determined to make 2018 amazing and I want to share things with you along the way," Carrie concluded.
-"And when I am ready to get in front of a camera, I want you all to understand why I might look a bit different.
-I'm hoping that, by then, the differences are minimal, but, again, I just don't know how it's all going to end up."
+"And when I am ready to get in front of a camera, I want you all to understand why I might look a bit different."

 Just two days after co-hosting the 2017 CMA Awards in November, Carrie's rep confirmed to E!
 News that the "Before He Cheats" singer took a "hard fall" on steps outside her home.
 Her multiple injuries included a broken wrist and some cuts and abrasions.